 We also respectfully ask that the Des Moines City Council please stop engaging in harmful rhetoric by siding with the brutality of police.
-By putting forth proclamations that ignore the needs of the people and continue the rhetoric of siding only with police is causing enormous distrust, frustration, and anger in our communities.
+By putting forth proclamations that ignore the needs of the people and continue to feed the police budget and agenda is causing enormous distrust, frustration, and anger in our communities.
 We matter.
 Police have been known to harm and kill those in my community (disability and/or LGBTQIA community) and those of my friends (Black and Indigenous People of Color communities, immigrant communities).
 Police should NOT be given more funding to continue their terrorizing of us.

 Again, please address the above list of inaccessible designs and lack of resources in our communities.

-Please move funding from the bloated police budget and place it in infrastructure project in our poorer communities, projects led by our community members that increase access to education and food and utilities, programs led by community members that provide to our safety needs (without the use of police), and programs led by community members that provide to healthcare emergency needs (again without the use of police).
+Please move funding from the bloated police budget and place it in infrastructure projects in our poorer communities, in projects led by our community members that increase access to education and food and utilities, in programs led by community members that provide to our safety needs (without the use of police), and in programs led by community members that provide to healthcare emergency needs (again without the use of police).

 All of this is doable.
-We have the ideas, and for the past year we have tried to share them with the City Council.
+We have the ideas, and for the past few years we have tried to share them with the City Council.
 I implore the City Council to listen to the people for whom Council members ought to be working.

 If you side with life at all, then please side with the lives of our communities, where our lives matter and deserve respect and dignity.
 This is our city as well, and that ought to matter to you.